knighthawk0811/vi-include-post-by/readme.txt

 * class[x] = a custom class name that will be added to each container element

-Shortcode for including single/multiple posts by their category Every option required or used in the include-post-by-id will also pass through here.
+Shortcode for including single/multiple posts by their category.
+Every option required or used in the include-post-by-id will also pass through here.
 This function will query the DB and then call include-post-by-id once for each resulting post.
 Shown here are only the options which are unique to this function.